huggingface/exporters/MODELS.md

 - ✅ DistilBertForSequenceClassification
 - ✅ DistilBertForTokenClassification

+**ERNIE**

+- ?
+ErnieModel
+- ➖ ErnieForPreTraining
+- 😓 ErnieForCausalLM: Appears to work OK when using `use_legacy_format`.
+However, when using MIL the conversion succeeds but the model may not actually run.
+It works OK with `use_past=False` or flexible sequence lengths, but blows up with `use_past=True` (Core ML takes forever to load the model, allocates 100+ GB of RAM and eventually crashes).
+- ?
+ErnieForMaskedLM
+- ?
+ErnieForMultipleChoice
+- ?
+ErnieForNextSentencePrediction
+- ?
+ErnieForQuestionAnswering
+- ?
+ErnieForSequenceClassification
+- ?
+ErnieForTokenClassification

 **GPT2 / DistilGPT2**

 Needs to be exported with `use_legacy_format=True`.
 Does not work with flexible sequence length and therefore does not support `use_past`.